MichaelCade/90DaysOfDevOps/Days/day42.md

 ![](Images/Day42_Containers4.png)

 We have had container technology for a long time, so why now over the last say 10 years has this become popular, I would say even more popular in the last 5.
 We have had containers for decades.
-It comes down to the challenge containers or should I say images as well, to how we distribute our software, because if we just have container technology, then we still will have many of the same problems we've had with software management.
+It comes down to the challenge of containers or should I say images as well, to how we distribute our software, because if we just have container technology, then we still will have many of the same problems we've had with software management.

 If we think about Docker as a tool, the reason that it took off, is because of the ecosystem of images that are easy to find and use.
 Simple to get on your systems and get up and running.
 A major part of this is consistency across the entire space, of all these different challenges that we face with software.
 It doesn't matter if it's MongoDB or nodeJS, the process to get either of those up and running will be the same.
 The process to stop either of those is the same.
 All of these issues will still exist, but the nice thing is, when we bring good container and image technology together, we now have a single set of tools to help us tackle all of these different problems.
 Some of those issues are listed below: